Skip to main content

 Test restore (failback)

 Failback is easier to control and can be done in a maintenance window.
-This plan can include some or all of the following:
+Plan for some or all of the following steps:

 1. Get confirmation that the primary region is restored.

-2. Disable pools and clusters on the secondary region so it will not start processing new data.
+2. Disable pools and clusters on the secondary region so it doesn't start processing new data.

 3. Sync any new or modified assets in the secondary workspace back to the primary deployment.
-Depending on the design of your failover scripts, you might be able to run the same scripts to sync the objects from the secondary (disaster recovery) region to the primary (production) region.
+Depending on the design of your failover scripts, you might be able to run the same scripts to sync objects from the secondary (DR) region to the primary (production) region.

 4. Sync any new data updates back to the primary deployment.
 You can use the audit trails of logs and Delta tables to guarantee no loss of data.

-5. Shut down all workloads in the disaster recovery region.
+5. Shut down all workloads in the DR region.

-6. Change the jobs and users URL to the primary region.
+6. Change the jobs and users URL to the primary region, and repoint downstream connections (BI tools, schedulers, third-party integrations) back to it.

 7. Run tests to confirm that the platform is up to date.